Nutrition ,BS

 ASU is no longer accepting new students to this program.
 Students interested in nutrition should apply to the Food and Nutrition Entrepreneurship BS program.

-The BS in nutrition program includes exploration of important emerging topics, including developing an evidence-based online presence through social media, blogging and podcasting; creating stand-alone businesses in nutrition, such as individual practices and consulting programs; and entrepreneurship in the food industry through development of new products and services.
+The Bachelor of Science program in nutrition includes exploration of important emerging topics, including developing an evidence-based online presence through social media, blogging and podcasting; creating stand-alone businesses in nutrition, such as individual practices and consulting programs; and entrepreneurship in the food industry through development of new products and services.

 General university admission requirements: